Q: What is the arrival time for course?

 and there is not time for outside activities.

-Q: I know cell phones coverage is bad at this facility.
+Q: I hear cell phone coverage is poor at the OEC.
 What if someone

 needs to get a hold of me in an emergency?